Silence-Rain/Algorithmic_Programming_Practice/Leetcode/array/solution.md

   - Sort the array by the left boundary of intervals
   - Traverse the array.
 If current interval's left boundary is less than the right boundary of previous interval, then we can merge them

+- \#59 Spiral Matrix II

+  Basic idea: Generator

+  - Use Python's feature: iterator & generator, produce the next coordinate in order

+- \#74 Search a 2D Matrix

+  Basic idea: Binary search

+  - Perform 2 binary search.
+Pinpoint  `targetRow` in the first time, then find the target element

+- \#75 Sort Colors

+  Basic idea: 2 pointers & partition

+  - Since there are only 3 types of elements, after sort, '0' must be placed at the left side, '1' must be placed at the middle, and '2' must be placed at the right side
+  - Maintain 2 pointers: `l` represents the end of '0' area, `r` represents the beginning of '2' area
+  - If current element is '0', swap it with `nums[l]`.
+If it is '2', swap it with `nums[r]`.
+Otherwise, do nothing

 ### Hard

 - \#4 Median of Two Sorted Arrays